JuliaPhysics/PhysicalOptics.jl/README.md

 * Optical elements like lenses, apertures
 * some optical conversions
 * micro lenses
+* Light propagation with Fraunhofer
+* Focused and defocused PSFs (3D) with Debye integral.

 ### Wanted
-* Light propagation with Fraunhofer
-* Focused and defocused PSFs (3D).
-For example with Debye integral.
 * Register adjoints of convolution via ChainRulesCore
+* more tests
+* cleaning of method arguments

 ## Literature
 As resources we recommend